DanielTakeshi/IL_ROS_HSR/README.md

 again.)

-The reason for needing to simulate a grasp on the same side or opposite side is that the robot always starts from a fixed side of the robot, and must succeed at the grasp before moving on to the other side.
+The reason for needing to simulate a grasp on the same side or opposite side is that the robot always starts from a fixed side of the bed, and must succeed at that side before moving on to the other.
 There are only two "rounds" at this, one for the first side ("bottom") and then for the other side ("top").
-But if we are collecting data quickly, we don't actually move the robot at all;
-we use its camera sensors to collect images, but the robot base and arm are fixed throughout.
+But if we are collecting data quickly, we don't actually move the robot at all; we use its camera sensors to collect images, but the robot base and arm are fixed throughout.
 Thus, we need to simulate as if we were pulling the opposite side.

-For example, here's a possible starting configuration if we wanted a sheet that was **wrinked** but **straight** (these are actually borderline wrinkled/straight for my initial bed collection style):
+For example, here's a possible starting configuration if we wanted a sheet that was **wrinked** but **straight**.
+(These are actually borderline wrinkled/straight for my initial bed collection style, and this picture was taken with an iPhone, and not with the HSR's sensors...)

 ![](imgs/bed_start.JPG)